 areas over the coming months.

-What stations are included within the trail area?
+What stations are included within the trial area?

 The exception is journeys between Bingley, Bradford Forster Square, Crossflatts, Ilkley, Doncaster, Leeds and Skipton made on Class 321, 322 and 333 electric trains, where we’ve been running a trial Northern